ODYSSEY OF THE MIND BASICS

 A school or community organization may purchase a national Membership.
 The Membership will allow the school to field one team in each Long-Term problem for each division the school covers.
 The exception to this rule is the primary division (K-2) in which a Membership can field multiple Teams.
 Most elementary schools are Division 1, middle schools are Division 2, and high schools are division 3.

 Primary K-2 (Non-competitive)

 Division II Grades 6 through 8

 Division III Grades 9 through 12

 Teams consist of up to seven students working on a particular Long-Term problem.
 Teams are formed by division and compete against others within the same division in the same problem.
 The oldest member on a team defines the division in which the team must compete.

 Teams select their Long-Term problem when they join OOTM and spend weeks or months creating and developing their solution.
-Each team member finds a role to play in the many stages of problem-solving including brainstorming, artwork, set design, technical design, sketch writing and more.
-Solutions are presented in a live performance at tournament.
-Long-Term problems are different every year but they fall into six general categories:
+Each team member finds a role to play in the many stages of problem-solving, including brainstorming, artwork, set design, technical design, sketch writing and more.
+Solutions are presented in a live performance at a tournament.
+Long-Term problems are different every year, but they fall into six general categories: